What Is Employee Regularization?

 • They are better protected by local laws when it comes to termination.

-Being a probationary employee is a position of great uncertainty, which is why most employees will do their best to get regularized as soon as possible.
+Being a probationary employee is a position of great uncertainty, so most employees will do their best to get regularized as soon as possible.

 At CoDev, we handle most of the employee regularization processes for you.
-This includes informing your new hires of the standards, expectations, and policies set, and the length of their probationary period (if you would like to shorten or extend this, you need only to speak with your customer success representative).
-We also speak to employees on your behalf on whether or not they achieve regularization, and may move them to another project in the unlikely event that they do not.
+This includes informing your new hires of the standards, expectations, and policies set and the length of their probationary period.
+If you would like to shorten or extend this, you only need to speak with your customer success representative.

-CoDev employees receive full benefits upon regularization.
-That means that they will receive full health insurance coverage, maximum leave credits, and are eligible for an annual performance-based salary increase.
+CoDev employees receive full benefits upon regularization, meaning they get full health insurance coverage and maximum leave credits and are eligible for an annual performance-based salary increase.

-Regularization is a great benefit for your CoDev team members, but it can also be beneficial for you.
-Through regularization, you are assured of a dedicated, highly qualified, long-term employee, and you won’t have to worry about their benefits and other work requirements when you partner with CoDev.
+Regularization guarantees a dedicated, long-term employee, and you won’t have to worry about other work requirements when you partner with CoDev.

 Joan Nadene